zzzorigtbaatar/Horiseon-Refactor/README.md

 - CSS commenting

 ![](./assets/images/consolidated-css-selectors.png)
-consolidated CSS selectors and properties

-Feel free to check out the [deployed website](https://zzzorigtbaatar.github.io/Horiseon-Refactor/) as well as the [repository](https://github.com/zzzorigtbaatar/Horiseon-Refactor).

 The website's appearance remains the same:

 ![](./assets/images/Screenshot-Horiseon.png)

-screenshot of Horiseon
+Feel free to check out the [deployed website](https://zzzorigtbaatar.github.io/Horiseon-Refactor/) as well as the [repository](https://github.com/zzzorigtbaatar/Horiseon-Refactor).

 In order to do this project, I learned and used HTML, CSS, git, and github.